 At RapidDirect, we specialize in different types of molding processes; hence, your rubber mold design and rubber product manufacture are guaranteed success.

 Each rubber part manufacturing process is suitable for manufacturing different rubber parts.
 Hence, having a good understanding of each will help decide which one is the best option for your part production.

 Factors You Should Never Ignore When Designing Rubber Parts

 One mistake an engineer should never make when manufacturing a custom-molded rubber part is to use less-than-standard parts.
 While this might seem to have a lower cost in the short term, it ends up in spending more than the budgeted cost.
 However, when you use good parts, they improve the rubber part’s longevity and functional performance.
 However, the type of parts used wouldn’t even matter if the design is not top-notch.
 Hence, this shows just how important the design of both the mold for the rubber parts and the product is in a rubber part manufacturing process (or any type of part).

 Below are some factors you should never forget when designing a rubber part:

 1. Questions Checklist

 When designing a rubber part, there are some essential questions you have to answer to know the best way to design and manufacture the product.
 These questions include:

 - What is the function of the part?

-In rubber parts, their functions could include absorbing vibrational energy, seal a fluid container (hence must be impermeable to the fluid), serve as a passage mechanism for the fluid, or provide structural support.
+In rubber parts, their functions could include absorbing vibrational energy, sealing a fluid container (hence must be impermeable to the fluid), serving as a passage mechanism for the fluid, or providing structural support.
 These are just a few examples of the functions of rubber parts.